-Table 3.3 and Figure 3.29 shows the ABA data from surface sampling at Site 23 in 2006.
+Table 3.3 and Figure 3.29 show the ABA data from surface sampling at Site 23 in 2006 (2007 analyses are pending).
 The AP to NP distribution in the Site 23 samples is similar to the underground rib samples.
 Many of the samples at Site 23 were taken near the boundaries of the classification areas, and may be more representative of a mixture of classes.
 Therefore some of the data points may not fall neatly into the classification areas on the graph.
-Currently drainage from the Site 23/D area is collected and pumped to the Pit 5 water treatment facility.
+Currently drainage from the Site 23/D area is collected and pumped either to the Mill, or to the Pit 5 water treatment facility for treatment prior to discharge to the ocean floor under the KGCMC NPDES permit AK-004320-6.